Perfection in Design: Why It’s a Bad Idea

-Working on details robs most of your time.
-Details, like some tiny fragment of your graphic design.
-That one little thing that keeps agitating you or some additional function you think would be cool and handy.
-And before you realize it, the total project completion time has extended several times.
-Do you really want to spend 60% of your work time on perfecting the details and only 40% on achieving the goals?
+So, before you realize it, the total project completion time has extended several times.
+Do you want to spend 60% of your work time perfecting the details and only 40% on achieving the goals?

-Abandoning perfection is far from abandoning good project
+Abandoning perfection is far from abandoning a good project.

 The most important rule of designing: You are not your client or visitor.
 That’s why you can’t judge the thing you’re designing only according to your own opinions and assumptions.

 You will create a much better website by not being perfect.

 It’s simple (and true).
 If you did not try to make every detail perfect and focus on the most important key elements instead, these key elements will not only be clearly visible in the final solution, but you will also finish the work earlier.